catelynnne/COMP2521-25T1-F13A/README.md

-# tut-starter-code
+# COMP2521 Friday 3pm Tutorial Code
-Starter code for COMP2521 tutorials
+Code that we have written together in class